nishantCodes123/meri_java_projects/README.md

 ## 📸 Screenshots

-> (Add screenshots of your GUI here if possible — it helps users understand your app instantly.)
+> A visual representation of the project:

 (https://github.com/user-attachments/assets/a40fc2d0-03a5-4a96-8b6c-b29d70a5f732)